Dirguis/ipfn/README.rst

 The algorithm exists in 2 versions:

-*   numpy version, which the fastest by far: ipfn_np
+*   numpy version, which the fastest by far
-*   pandas version, which is much slower but easier to use than the numpy version: ipfn_df
+*   pandas version, which is much slower but easier to use than the numpy version

-The pandas version is suitable on only smaller problems.
+The algorithm recognizes the input variable type and and uses the appropriate version to solve the problem.
+To install the package:

+*   pip install ipfn

 For more information and examples, please visit: